Abhiknoldur/Sonar-Automation/README.md

 # Sonar-Automation

-sonarScanner.py is a script to automate the process of scanning the project and publish the reports to sonarqube if there is your project is not able to use built in sonarQube plugins.
+SonarScanner.py is a script to automate the process of scanning the project and publish the reports to SonarQube server.
+This script should be ideally used if your project is not able to use the built in SonarQube plugins for any language.

 ### Pre-requisites